SB 1335 (Allen) - Sustainable Food Packaging at State Parks, Beaches, and Facilities

 - Passed the Assembly Natural Resources Committee on June 25, 2018.
 Watch the bill hearing at 16:30 and CAW's testimony at 18:52.

-- Next Step: Assembly Appropriations Committee
+- Placed on suspense file in Assembly Appropriations Committee

 CAW Staff Contact: Kelly McBee, (916) 443-5422